Types of sport aircraft and activities

 • historic.

 We register limited category aircraft on the civil aircraft register.
-Approved self-administering organisations oversee the airworthiness and operation of limited category aircraft.
+A limited category organisation oversees the airworthiness and operation of limited category aircraft.

-Special conditions for warbirds and other limited category aircraft are set out in CASA Part 132.
+You can find special conditions for warbirds and other limited category aircraft in CASA Part 132.

 Some ex-military aircraft will be eligible to hold an experimental certificate under Civil Aviation Safety Regulation 21.191 for: